alexsavio/atlasquerpy/README.md

 Atlasquerpy is slower than atlasquery.
-It depends on the number of voxels in the mask, where the original atlasquery depended mostly on the resolution of it.
+It depends on the number of voxels in the mask, where the original atlasquery depended mostly on its voxel resolution.

 Dependencies
 ------------